2i2c-org/2i2c-org.github.io/content/blog/2022/product-community-lead-drop-in-notes/index.md

 This role isn't tasked specifically with identifying and writing grants, though it is likely that they will collaborate with others at 2i2c in crafting grant language or pursuing similar opportunities.
 2i2c is a small organization and so we all tend to wear many hats, though we try to keep each person's efforts focused on their core responsibilities.
-In this case, those responsibilities are community guidance and engagement, as well as service and product guidance and design in collaboration with our team.
+In this case, those responsibilities are community guidance and engagement, as well as service / product design in collaboration with our team.

-## Community Role - what kinds of communications should it oversee?
+## What kinds of communications would this role oversee?

 This is hard to know right now and may evolve over time, but we expect this role will primarily communicate with pre-existing communities that we serve.
 They will also foster communication between leaders within these communities.